Introduction

 For urgent calls, AI detects and routes immediately: Customer says "My pipe burst and water is everywhere" or "AC emergency, 95 degrees."
 The AI detects urgency keywords and routes to your phone in seconds.
 You don't want these in voicemail—you want them now while the customer is still on the line.

-For complex calls, AI routes to human backup: Questions the AI can't confidently answer ("I need a custom deck with specific materials" or "What's your warranty on roof repairs?") get routed to a human team member who can have that nuanced conversation.
+For complex calls, AI forwards to you: Questions the AI can't confidently answer ("I need a custom deck with specific materials" or "What's your warranty on roof repairs?") get forwarded directly to your phone so you can handle that conversation personally.

-You get AI speed and 24/7 coverage for the routine stuff, plus human judgment for the 20-40% of calls that need it.
+You get AI speed and 24/7 coverage for the routine stuff, and direct forwarding to you for the 20-40% of calls that need a human touch.

 Built Specifically for Home Services